daveaevion/edd-trustedsite-reviews/README.md

 Go to wp-content/plugins/easy-digital-downloads/templates/shortcode-reciept.php

 ## Step 2
-Add the included code (in file) to the very bottom of your shortcode-reciept.php file (even below the <?php endif; ?> tag)
+Add the included code (edd-trusted-reviews file) to the very bottom of your shortcode-reciept.php file (even below the <?php endif; ?> tag)

 ## Step 3
 Enjoy